 How We Maximize Compensation for Car Accidents in Tampa

 If you’ve recently been involved in an auto accident in Florida, don’t be surprised if an insurance representative gives you a call.
-Often, they’ll ask you questions in the hopes that you’ll accidentally say something against your interest, and they may even offer you a monetary settlement in the hopes that you’ll take it before you talk to a lawyer.
+Often, they’ll ask you questions in the hopes that you’ll accidentally say something against your interest.
+They may even offer you a monetary settlement in the hopes that you’ll take it before you talk to a lawyer.

 Studies show that, on average, insurance companies pay out almost triple the amount of money in cases where the victim is represented by an experienced auto accident attorney.